qeeqbox/digital-forensics/README.md

 Preserve and isolate the relevant digital evidence (The evidence should not be changed at any time)

 #### Analysis
-Analyze the isolated evidence and drawing conclusions (This step could take a long time because raw data might need parsing)
+Analyze the isolated evidence and draw conclusions based on them (This step could take a long time because raw data might need parsing)

 #### Documentation
 Compile all the findings and processes into documents or records (They must be formal in case of being studied or presented in court)